kerimoyle/cellml-specification/src/reference/examples/resets/reset_usecase_2_stimuluscurrent.rst

     1. At :code:`t = 101` we detect that :code:`x == 101`, so rule 2 becomes active.
     2. The reset value for rule 2 is calculated to be 0.
-    3. The reset value for rule 2 is applied.
+    3. The reset value for rule 2 is applied to :code:`y`.
     4. The system is now in a new state: :math:`(x^\prime, t, p) \neq (x, t, p)`, so restart.

 - **Cycle**